RebornForTrueLife/C-Practice/ChapterII/Section8/ConvertBelow100ToWord/codeDesign.md

 ## Data

 ### Input
-- an integer: [number] <= 100
+- an integer: [number]
-- All cases input can be:
-	- from 0 to 9: zero, one, two, three, four, five, six, seven, eight, nine
-	- from 10 to 19: ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen
-	- from 20 to 99: twenty, thirty, forty, fifty, sixty, seventy, eighty, ninety.
-Special case with 0 after
-	- 100: one hundred

-### Used data
-- a constant string array of [zero .. nine] : ONE_WORD[10]
+- a constant string array of [zero .. nine] with element is the word of corresponding index: NUMBER_WORD[10]
-- a constant string array of [10..19]: TEEN_WORD[10]
-- a constant string array of [20, 30...90]: TEN_WORD[8]
-- a string for 100: HUNDRED = "one hundred"
 - A global integer array to hold the return value of function: the size of array is the [number of digit in MAX_INT] + [1 number holding array size] = 10 + 1 =11: arrayReturn[11]
 - size of arrayReturn = MAX_SIZE